v2sCollections/City-of-Dreams/README.md

 - Item sliders are set to the max by default for Drop, Stash and Sell actions.
 - You can now craft items while in combat.
 - You can tweak some of the interaction and loot marker visibility behaviour.
-- You can mark any item in your inventory as Junk so you will be able to sell all marked items at once using vendors "Sell Junk" option.
+- You can mark any item in your inventory as Junk so you will be able to sell all marked items at once using the vendor "Sell Junk" option.
 - You can search your inventory for shards, quests and messages.
 - Increases time spans between sickness effects applied to V by The Relic.
 - Untrack quests the same way you track them -- by right-clicking in the Journal or on the Map